sudu1994/NiviAI/README.md

 # You need vercel dev for the /api routes to work locally
 # Alternative: use the trendbase-backend/ (Express) version for local dev
 ```

+Let me check exactly what's already built vs what's missing or broken.Good — the code is complete.
+Now let me check the `.env.example` and helpers to make sure everything is consistent, then build a clear setup guide.The `.env.example` is missing TikTok keys.
+Let me now update it and write the complete visual setup guide.Now build the full visual guide:The code for all 6 APIs is already written and working in `validate.js`.
+Here's the situation:

+**What's done — zero coding needed:**
+- Google Trends India ✓
+- Amazon India ✓ (same SerpAPI key as Trends)
+- YouTube India ✓
+- Claude AI ✓ (uses Haiku model — cheapest)
+- TikTok India ✓ (supports both TikAPI and Apify)
+- Twitter/X India ✓

+**Your 3 steps right now (takes ~30 minutes):**
+1. Get the 3 required keys — Anthropic, SerpAPI, YouTube (all free to start)
+2. Add them to Vercel → Settings → Environment Variables
+3. Redeploy — live data switches on immediately

+**One important note on SerpAPI:** the free tier is 100 searches/month.
+Each validation uses 3 searches (Google Trends + related queries + Amazon India) — so that's ~33 free validations before you need the $25/month plan.
+More than enough to test with your first users.

+**Skip Twitter for now** — $100/month for what adds maybe 5 points to a social buzz score is not worth it at this stage.
+TikTok at $10/month is worth adding once you hit 50 paying users.